 EFFECTIVE INTENSIVE TRAINING

-There is a systematic introduction to the tools and techniques of Lee Strasberg over the four week period.
-There are other components of his work which come into play during scene study.
-In technique, over the four weeks, an in-depth and detailed journey has taken with the two powerful and central technique exercises known as Basic Relaxation and Sense Memory.
+You start with a systematic introduction to the tools and techniques of Lee Strasberg.
+There are other components of his work that come into play during scene study.
+In technique, an in-depth and detailed journey is taken with the two powerful and central technique exercises known as Basic Relaxation and Sense Memory.
 This starts with 2 Induction classes which cover an opening talk leading to learning and then practising Basic Relaxation, the second class ten brings in Sense Memory

 There are many strands of methodology, such as Sandford Meisner, Uta Hagen, Stella Adler, as well as the famous works of Constantine Stanislavski.
 Many of them touch on the same desire to relax and unlock a truthful creative flow of the actor.
 One of the very unique and specific contributions that they Strasberg made was the exercise Basic Relaxation.
-This exercise is the heart and foundation of technique over the four weeks.
+This exercise is the heart and foundation of technique.
 Until you, the actor can at first sit with the flow of your own thought impulses and emotions.
 Until you can recognise and surrender to the primary dramas which come alive when you are taking a creative risk in an audition, in front of the camera, or on stage.
 Until you can sit within your own body truthfully, you cannot take an imaginative and creative journey to the material.
-Relaxation along a Sense Memory has a simple framework of movement and sound.
+Relaxation along Sense Memory has a simple framework of movement and sound.
 So it requires no previous training to start to work with these techniques.
-Once you have stopped running from your own dramas as an actor, when you sit and except the central components of your humanity, you have the means to start exploring the dramas of the character.
-Hence this is one of the few acting course London, where you can effectively train to relax.
+Once you have stopped running from your own dramas as an actor, when you sit and accept the central components of your humanity, you have the means to start exploring the dramas of the character.
+Hence this is one of the few acting courses both in London & online, where you can effectively train to relax.

 If relaxation was all that was required to be able to take the creative journey to the character and the material then sense memory would not be necessary.
-However, the primary craft of the unconscious is our ability to truly work from your thought impulses and emotions to the role.
+However, the primary craft of the unconscious is our ability to truly work from our thought impulses and emotions to the role.
 It requires us to find a truthful connection that is more specifically in tune with the narrative alive in the material.
 To work truthfully within the text and with the character, the actor must find approximate authentic truths of their own to start that journey.
-It is not about finding similar events from our life.
+It is not about finding similar events in our life.
 It is more specifically about unlocking the important themes and needs alive in the material, from objects or events which are rooted in our own personal history.
 Some of the Sense Memory is very literal in its translation to the characters.
 For instance, close relatives or friends may be an effective sensory tool to make the relationship within the scene more truthful.
 In these London acting courses, we find sense memory has a much more expansive power to bring alive complicated narratives by connecting with the fundamental truths that motivate any human being in their life.
-Another important thing to consider is that sense memory is a simple and non-intellectual technique which effectively practised can bring about a much more organic and authentic connection in your work with the character.
+Another important thing to consider is that sense memory is a simple and non-intellectual technique that effectively practised can bring about a much more organic and authentic connection in your work with the character.
 In simple terms, the more your imagination comes alive truthfully, the more you are acting truthfully, the more the character comes alive!

-A studio acting training has a very important construct.
-When you can focus more specifically and in greater detail on each component, you can effectively construct a far greater craft, instead of trying to simultaneously do all things at the same time I’m as is the case with many London acting courses.
+Acting training has a very important construct.
+When you can focus more specifically and in greater detail on each component, you can effectively construct a far greater craft, instead of trying to simultaneously do all things at the same time, as is the case with many London acting courses.
 So the structure of the units both online and in a studio is specifically designed to incrementally focus on each core dynamic of your acting ability so that you can forensically engage your creative potential in greater detail.
 This way between the technique classes and the scene study classes you can truly work your creative muscles, while you develop and expand your understanding of acting as both a craft and a creative process within the entertainment industry.
 Given the competition and challenges of establishing a professional acting career, method acting gives you the opportunity to effectively take on the opportunities that the industry may offer you.
 By giving you the proper acting craft which means you can seize such opportunities successfully.
 That your creative process, your instrument, your acting craft, all unlock your true potential as an actor so that when such opportunities present themselves you can really establish and grow as a professional actor.
-On this focus of the actor’s approach to the creative relationship with a character in the text, the class structure can also be utilised to unlock any real creative aspirations.
+On this focus of the actor’s approach to the creative relationship with a character in the text, the classes structure can also be utilised to unlock any real creative aspirations.
 Therefore whatever your creative endeavours and professional parts method acting is a profoundly empowering studio environment, which unlocks the true vision and potential that you wish to fulfil on any path you are taking, both personally and professionally.